fjansson/MorphoSnake/README.md

 ## Usage and Measurements

-Leafsnake operates on images of leaves or other branched structures, and is used to extract features from the structure.
+MorphoSnake operates on images of leaves or other branched structures, and is used to extract features from the structure.

 The image is skeletonized using the Zhang-Suen skeletonization method, as implemented in [scikit image](http://scikit-image.org/docs/dev/api/skimage.morphology.html#skimage.morphology.skeletonize)